tensorflow/custom-op/README.md

 ```

 #### Docker
-Next you can set up a Docker container using the provided Docker image for builing and testing the ops.
+Next, set up a Docker container using the provided Docker image for building and testing the ops.
 The provided Docker image `tensorflow/tensorflow:custom_op` is based on Ubuntu 14.04, and it contains the same versions of tools and libraries used for building the official TensorFlow pip packages.
 It also comes with Bazel pre-installed.
+We have seen many cases where dependency version differences and ABI incompatibilities cause the custom op extension users build to not work properly with TensorFlow's released pip packages.
+Therefore, it is *highly recommended* to use the provided Docker image to build your custom op.
 To get the Docker image, run
 ```bash
 docker pull tensorflow/tensorflow:custom_op
 ```

-You might want to use Docker volumes to map a `work_dir` from host to the container, so that you can edit files on the host, and build with the latest change in the Docker container.
+You might want to use Docker volumes to map a `work_dir` from host to the container, so that you can edit files on the host, and build with the latest changes in the Docker container.
 To do so, run
 ```bash
 docker run -it -v ${PWD}:/working_dir -w /working_dir  tensorflow/tensorflow:custom_op
 ```

 #### Run configure.sh
 Last step before starting implementing the ops, you want to set up the build environment.
 The custom ops will need to depend on TensorFlow headers and shared library libtensorflow_framework.so, which are distributed with TensorFlow official pip package.
 If you would like to use Bazel to build your ops, you might also want to set a few action_envs so that Bazel can find the installed TensorFlow.
 We provide a `configure` script that does these for you.
-Simply run `./confgure.sh` in the docker container and you are good to go.
+Simply run `./configure.sh` in the docker container and you are good to go.

 ### Add Op Implementation
 Now you are ready to implement your op.
-Following the instructions at [Adding a New Op](https://www.tensorflow.org/extend/adding_an_op), add defination of your op interface under `<your_op>/cc/ops/` and kernel implementation under `<your_op>/cc/kernels/`.
+Following the instructions at [Adding a New Op](https://www.tensorflow.org/extend/adding_an_op), add definition of your op interface under `<your_op>/cc/ops/` and kernel implementation under `<your_op>/cc/kernels/`.

 ### Build and Test Op

 #### Bazel
 To build the custom op shared library with Bazel, follow the cc_binary example in [`tensorflow_zero_out/BUILD`](https://github.com/tensorflow/custom_op/blob/master/tensorflow_zero_out/BUILD#L5).
 You will need to depend on the header files and libtensorflow_framework.so from TensorFlow pip package to build your op.
 Earlier we mentioned that the template has already setup TensorFlow pip package as an external dependency in `tf` directory, and the pip package is listed as `local_config_tf` in [`WORKSPACE`](https://github.com/tensorflow/custom_op/blob/master/WORKSPACE) file.
-You can depend your op directly on TensorFlow header files and 'libtensorflow_framework.so' as following:
+Your op can depend directly on TensorFlow header files and 'libtensorflow_framework.so' with the following:
 ```python
     deps = [
         "@local_config_tf//:libtensorflow_framework",